 In December 2017, 3GPP released the first set of specifications defining the system architecture of the new radio access and core networks.
-And more and more operators are announcing trials and pre-standard deployments of 5G using their existing LTE core networks.
-In 2019, we expect to see the first standalone 5G networks incorporating new-generation core architecture.
+And more and more operators are announcing trials and (pre-)standard deployments of 5G using their existing LTE core networks.
+In 2019 and 2020, we expect to see the first 5G networks incorporating a new-generation core architecture.

-While not all LI specifications have been completed yet, Utimaco is working closely with network vendors and MNOs, and preparing for the first commercial networks.
+Utimaco is working closely with network vendors and MNOs, and preparing for the first commercial networks.
 Our new Techpaper “Lawful Interception in 5G Mobile Wireless Networks” gives an overview of the coming technologies and explains the challenges with regard to lawful interception.
-Registered users can download the paper on our partner website

 Data protection notice: Utimaco TS GmbH collects, processes and uses your personal data exclusively to process your request.
 You can obtain information about the data stored by Utimaco TS GmbH and request that your data be corrected, deleted or blocked.
 The deletion or blocking of your data prior to completion of processing your request may prevent this.
 You can assert these rights against Utimaco TS GmbH free of charge by sending an e-mail to dataprotection-NOSPAM-utimaco.com or by notifying Utimaco TS GmbH of the contact details given in the imprint.
 Further information on data protection at Utimaco TS GmbH can be found in our Data Protection Notice.